Safee Sali: Pelita Jaya

 On 12 October 2011, Safee was announced as the captain of Pelita Jaya for the upcoming 2011–12 Indonesia Super League season and changed his jersey number to 10 instead.
 On 24 March 2012, Safee managed to score four goals against Gresik United.
 Safee ended the season with 20 league goals.

 Cardiff City trial

 In 2011, Safee was offered a two-week trial with Football League Championship club, Cardiff City.

 Arema Cronus

 In 2013 season, Safee transferred to Arema Cronus.

 Johor Darul Takzim

 In 2013, Safee returned to Malaysia to join Johor Darul Takzim.
 He made his debut and scored two goals in the pre-season match against Melaka United.
 In 2015, Safee was selected to start in the 2015 AFC Cup Final in a 1–0 victory against Istiklol at Pamir Stadium.

 PKNS

-Safee signed with PKNS in 2017.
-He spent two season and made 33 league appearances scoring 9 goals.
+Safee signed with PKNS FC in 2017 for Malaysia Super League season.
+He spent two seasons with the team and made 33 league appearances by scoring 9 goals.
+PKNS FC had finished in third place of the table for 2018 Malaysia Super league season.